 One of the most notable uses of CBD is its potential anti-inflammatory properties through its interaction with the endocannabinoid system—a cell-signaling system in all mammals that support homeostasis.

-It consists of neurotransmitters (endocannabinoids), receptors (CB1 and CB2), and enzymes that relay messages throughout the body like read-receipts on a text message to keep vital systems like our immune response, pain signaling, metabolism, and stress response in a state of balance.
+It consists of neurotransmitters (endocannabinoids), receptors (CB1 and CB2), and enzymes that relay messages throughout the body like read-receipts on a text message to keep vital systems like our immune response, pain signaling, metabolism.
+This all works together to support the body's natural response to stress, bringing it back to a state of balance.

 CBD and other cannabinoids closely resemble endocannabinoids, which is how they can interact in the body.
 Unlike THC, CBD doesn't have intoxicating effects, as it doesn't have an affinity to bind to CB1 or CB2 receptors.
 Instead, it seems to have broad-ranging effects because it enhances endocannabinoid receptor sensitivity and inhibits the release of enzymes that break down endocannabinoids.
 With higher levels of endocannabinoids, the system can run much more smoothly.